 Call for Proposals – Pilot Projects for Research on Subnational Burden of Disease

-CHTF is pleased to announce a call for proposals to fund one- to two-year pilot projects to conduct novel social science research that expands the evidence base and understanding related to health and aging.
+CHTF periodically funds one- to two-year pilot projects to conduct novel social science research that expands the evidence base and understanding related to health and aging.
 Applications that leverage Global Burden of Disease (GBD) data, bring an international focus to understanding health outcomes and health disparities, or examine trends at the subnational country level are particularly welcome.
 Individual awards usually range from $15,000 to $75,000 each.
 Indirect costs are not allowed.
 Funded projects are expected to generate presentations and publications that will form the basis of further applications to the National Institute on Aging, the National Institutes of Health, or other funding bodies.
+We will be announcing the next call for pilot projects soon.

 Pilot Project Guidelines & Eligibility